Yadea-Web/WatermarkText/README.md

 * input your image url
 * input your watermark image url
 * choose the position
-* finfish!
+* finish!
 See the output file.